La Bisbal d'Empordà

-Spanish name of La Bisbal del Ampurdán is no longer in official use.

 The modern settlement can be dated back to no later than the consecration of the church of Santa Maria de la Bisbal in 901 (the current baroque structure dates from the 17th century).
 The fortified episcopal palace, constructed partially in the Romanesque style, occupies an eminent spot in the historic town center.

 The town became home to many French immigrants after the French Revolution of 1789 and saw several skirmishes during the Napoleonic Wars (Peninsular War).
 In the Battle of La Bisbal, Spanish General Henry O'Donnell defeated the French forces of General François Xavier de Schwarz on 14 September 1810.
 The town was briefly occupied by Carlist forces in 1874 during the Third Carlist War.